 - Birdseed Cookies – Hanging these homemade cookies for the birds can also lend to some creative bird watching.
 Try drawing some of the birds you see or keep a count of how many you see in a day.

-- Scavenger Hunt – With all the online resources out there, this activity is a no-brainer for a day of family fun.
+- Scavenger Hunt – With all the online resources out there, this activity is a no-brainer for a fun fall activity.
 You can use this simple hunt for youngsters or this more detailed hunt for your older kids.

 - Fall Festival – Lots of communities put on festivals that you can attend with your kids.
 There are usually plenty of food, games, trunk or treating (trick or treating out of the back of cars), and more.